-(b) Notice of permit hearing.

-- (1) If the General Manager or board schedules a public hearing on an application for a permit or permit amendment for which a hearing is required, the General Manager or board shall give notice of the public hearing as provided by this section. - (2) The notice must include: - (A) the name of the applicant; - (B) the address or approximate location of the well or proposed well; - (C) a brief explanation of the proposed permit or permit amendment, including any requested amount of groundwater, the purpose of the proposed use, and any change in use;
+- (b) Notice of permit hearing. - (1) If the General Manager or board schedules a public hearing on an application for a permit or permit amendment for which a hearing is required, the General Manager or board shall give notice of the public hearing as provided by this section.

+- (2) The notice must include: - (A) the name of the applicant; - (B) the address or approximate location of the well or proposed well; - (C) a brief explanation of the proposed permit or permit amendment, including any requested amount of groundwater, the purpose of the proposed use, and any change in use; - (D) the time, date, and location of the public hearing; and - (E) any other information the general manager or board considers relevant and appropriate. - (3a) For permits applications requesting less than 800 ac-ft-yr of groundwater, not later than the 10th day before the date of a hearing, the general manager or board shall:

-- (D) the time, date, and location of the public hearing; and - (E) any other information the general manager or board considers relevant and appropriate. - (3a) For permit applications requesting less than 800 ac-ft-yr of groundwater, not later than the 10th day before the date of a hearing, the general manager or board shall: - (A) post notice in a place readily accessible to the public at the District office; - (B) provide notice to the county clerk of each county in the District; and - (C) provide notice by: - (i) regular mail to the applicant; - (ii) regular mail, facsimile, or electronic mail to any person who has requested notice under Subsection (4); and - (iii) regular mail to any other person entitled to receive notice under the rules of the District. - (3b) For permit applications requesting 800 ac-ft-yr or more of groundwater, not later than the 20th day before the date of a hearing, the general manager or board shall: - (A) post notice in a place readily accessible to the public at the District office; - (B) provide notice to the county clerk of each county in the District; and - (C) provide notice by: - (i) regular mail to the applicant; - (ii) regular mail, facsimile, or electronic mail to any person who has requested notice under Subsection (4); - (iii) regular mail to any other person entitled to receive notice under the rules of the District; - (iv) regular mail to all adjacent landowners, all other landowners within - 5 mile of the well site, and all existing well owners within - 10 miles of the well site who have wells in the same aquifer as applicant.
-The Board shall adopt in its Fees Schedule the additional application fees to be paid by the applicant for the requisite mailed notices; and - (v) publish notice in The Bryan-College Station Eagle and the Robertson County News.
-The Board shall adopt in its Fees Schedule the additional application fees to be paid by the applicant for the requisite published notices. - (4) A person may request notice from the District of a public hearing on a permit or a permit amendment application.
-The request must be in writing and is effective for the remainder of the calendar year in which the request is received by the District.
-To receive notice of a public hearing in a later year, a person must submit a new request.
-An affidavit of an officer or employee of the District establishing attempted service by first class mail, facsimile, or email to the person in accordance with the information provided by the person is proof that notice was provided by the District.
+(A) post notice in a place readily accessible to the public at the District office;

+(B) provide notice to the county clerk of each county in the District; and

+(C) provide notice by:

+- (i) regular mail to the applicant; - (ii) regular mail, facsimile, or electronic mail to any person who has requested notice under Subsection (4); and - (iii) regular mail to any other person entitled to receive notice under the rules of the District. - (3b) For permits applications requesting 800 ac-ft-yr or more of groundwater, not later than the 20th day before the date of a hearing, the general manager or board shall:

+(A) post notice in a place readily accessible to the public at the District office;

+(B) provide notice to the county clerk of each county in the District; and

+(C) provide notice by:

+- (i) regular mail to the applicant; - (ii) regular mail, facsimile, or electronic mail to any person who has requested notice under Subsection (4); - (iii) regular mail to any other person entitled to receive notice under the rules of the District; - (iv) regular mail to all adjacent landowners, all other landowners within five(5) miles of the well site, and all existing well owners within ten (10)miles of the well site who have wells in the same aquifer as applicant.The Board shall adopt in its Fees Schedule the additional applicationfees to be paid by the applicant for the requisite mailed notices; and